 Because partnerships can vary in size, structure, and the sharing of income and control, as well as the other roles partners may have in the partnership, the main source of critical information about the partnership will be the partnership agreement.
-General partnerships are not required to have a written agreement, but other forms of partnership must have a written agreement, in some form, in order to comply with general state partnership statutes.
-In addition, governing statutes may provide default rules or presumptions that apply if the agreement is silent.
+Small general partnerships are not required to have a written agreement, but other forms of partnership must have a written agreement, in some form, in order to comply with general state statutes governing their formation.
+In addition, governing statutes may provide default rules or presumptions that apply if the agreement is silent.15